-DDB = Double-declining-balance; SL = Straight-line; U = Units-of-production; N/A = Not applicable b.
+DDB = Double-declining-balance; SL = Straight-line; U = Units-of-production; N/A = Not applicable

+- a.
+Record any impairment losses at December 31, 2019. - b.
 Record depreciation expense for the year ended December 31, 2020 assuming no changes in the estimated residual values or estimated useful lives of the assets.